“Three Rules of Work: Out of clutter find simplicity. From discord find harmony. In the middle of difficulty lies opportunity.” —Albert Einstein

 Practicing mindfulness means that instead of being preoccupied with that meeting you have next week or that weird look the barista gave you this morning, your mind and body are here and now.
 You become aware of the actions you perform automatically, take yourself off of auto-pilot, and experience each moment exactly as it is.

 You won’t have to schedule a time or sign up for a class to practice mindfulness.
-You can start right now while reading this article.
+You can start right now.
 Take a long, slow, easy, deep breath.
 Notice how your body is feeling.
 Don’t force your mind to stop its constant chatter, but simply be an observer of your thoughts.

 For example, if you are washing the dishes, notice that you are washing the dishes.
 Notice how the soapy water and sponge feel in your hands.
 Notice how your body is positioned and feel your feet on the floor.